In this article

 Click on "Save all settings" to lock in the settings.
 This action will now allow you to click on +ADD REPORTING CYCLE, which will allow you to create a reporting cycle.
 A reporting cycle is a collection of reports (forms) that constituents will interact with while their primary form record is in a specific folder.
 You will determine those reports after you create the cycle settings.

 You would repeat the +ADD REPORT step for each report you would like you constituent to see and interact with in this reporting cycle.
 In the image above, the report was named "1st Month Report" and used the "Monthly Report" form, you can add another report in the configuration with a name of "2nd Month Report" and use the "Monthly Report" form again.
 The idea here is that the monthly reports are using the same form.
-You can also use another form built (that was built according to the preconfiguration requirements) for a different report in this same cycle.

 Add reports in the order you would like to display in the portal.
 Once you save, you will be able to use the Details tab to have a custom order or custom show of the fields on the report.
-After you have built out your cycle, it may look similar to the images below:
+Select a Report Name in the left-hand Portal Sections pane to pull up the General Settings page in the main part of the screen, then select the Details tab.

 Portal Experience